-- 29. Shipper Users will be able to exclude capacity at potential donor ASEPs from being treated as Substitutable Capacity without having to buy and be allocated the capacity and without having to enter into a PARCA.
+- 29. Shipper Users will be able to exclude capacity at potential donor ASEPs from being treated as Substitutable Capacity without having to buy and be allocated the capacity and without having to enter into a PARCA or IP PARCA.
 To do this they will be able to take out a "retainer". - 30.
 For the purpose of determining whether a refund of Retention Charges is due each retainer is "tagged" to a specific year.
-The default year is Y+4, i.e. for a retainer taken out in January 2017 the tagged year is Oct 2020 to Sept 2021.
+The default year is Y+4, i.e. for a retainer taken out in January 2018-2020 the tagged year is Oct 2021-2023 to Sept 2022-2024.
 Alternatively a Shipper User may tag their retainer to year Y+5 or Y+6.
 For a refund to be made capacity must be allocated for the tagged year in accordance with rules defined in the section "Capacity Retention Charge Refunds" of this Statement. - 31.
 If more than one retainer is taken out at an ASEP, within the same retainer window, then they shall be aggregated from the tagged year for the purposes of determining the Substitutable Capacity, i.e. retainers tagged to year Y+5 shall not be aggregated to Y+4 and retainers tagged to Y+6 shall not be aggregated to Y+4 and Y+5.
 This is illustrated in Diagram 1. - 32.
-The retainer will be valid for one year commencing 1st of March of that year, covering all QSEC and Annual Yearly auctions and all PARCAs13 held in this period.
-National Grid will exclude the relevant quantity from the substitution process, but the retainer will not: - create any rights to the Shipper User to be allocated or to use the capacity.
-The Shipper User must bid for, and be allocated, capacity in accordance with UNC to obtain any rights over capacity; - prevent Shipper Users (including the Shipper User taking out the retainer) from buying that capacity at the ASEP in question in the period covered by the retainer.
+The retainer will be valid for one year commencing 1st of March of that year, covering all QSEC and Annual Yearly auctions and all PARCAs or IP PARCAs held in this